 If you eat due to hunger, including protein at every meal may help curb your hunger.

 It could also help you feel more satisfied throughout the day, stop you from being preoccupied with food and help prevent snacking at night (

-If unhealthy snacks aren’t within easy reach, you are much less likely to eat them.
+If snacks with low nutritional value are not within easy reach, you are much less likely to eat them.

-Instead, fill your house with healthy food that you enjoy.
+Instead, fill your house with nutrient-rich food that you enjoy.
 Then when you have the urge to eat, you won’t snack on junk.